The Cultural Significance of Mongol Warrior Tattoos and Body Art

 Mongol mythology borrowed and transformed symbols from Chinese, Persian, and indigenous Siberian traditions.

 • Wind Horse (Khiimori): Perhaps the most uniquely Mongol symbol.
-The Wind Horse is a stylized horse that carries the warrior's soul upward, linking them to the sky-father Tengri.
+The Wind Horse is a stylized horse carrying a flaming jewel on its back, representing the warrior’s soul ascending to Tengri.
 It appears on khadag offering scarves and flags, but also as a shoulder or chest tattoo for luck and elevation of status.
+A warrior with a Wind Horse tattoo was believed to have a direct line to the sky gods.

 Spiritual and Protective Symbols